MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Abstract

 \section{Abstract}

-Recent advancements in mixed-modal generative models have enabled flexible integration of information across image-text content.
-These models have opened new avenues for developing unified biomedical assistants capable of analyzing biomedical images, answering complex questions about them, and predicting the impact of medical procedures on a patient’s health.
-However, existing resources face challenges such as limited data availability, narrow domain coverage, and restricted sources (e.g., medical papers).
-To address these gaps, we present \data{}, the first large-scale multimodal biomedical instruction-tuning dataset for mixed-modal foundation models.
-With 1.47 million instances, \data{} encompasses a diverse range of tasks, including multimodal content generation (interleaved image-text data), biomedical image captioning and generation, visual chatting, and report understanding.
-These tasks span diverse medical domains such as radiology and histopathology.
+Recent advancements in mixed-modal generative have opened new avenues for developing unified biomedical assistants capable of analyzing biomedical images, answering complex questions about them, and generating multimodal patient reports.
+However, existing datasets face challenges such as small sizes, limited coverage of biomedical tasks and domains, and a reliance on narrow sources.
+To address these gaps, we present \data{}, a large-scale multimodal biomedical instruction-tuning dataset for mixed-modal foundation models.
+With 1.47 million instances, \data{} encompasses a diverse range of tasks, including interleaved image-text generation, biomedical image captioning and generation, visual chat, and report understanding.
+These tasks span knowledge across diverse biomedical domains, including radiology and histopathology, grounded in medical papers and YouTube videos.
 Subsequently, we fine-tune a mixed-modal foundation model on the \data{} dataset, achieving significant performance improvements: a $26\%$ gain over the Chameleon model and an $18.3\%$ improvement over GPT-4o across 12 downstream biomedical visual question-answering tasks.
-Additionally, we introduce a unified evaluation suite for biomedical tasks, providing a robust framework to guide the development of next-generation mixed-modal biomedical AI assistants.\\
+Finally, we introduce a unified evaluation suite for biomedical tasks to guide the development of mixed-modal biomedical AI assistants.
+The data, model, and code is available at \url{https://mint-medmax.github.io/}.

 \sidecaptionvpos{figure}{c}